sagar1024/LearnerPro/README.md

 This web application predicts the students academic result percentage based on their scores and attendance rate.
 It utilizes a multi-variable Linear Regression model trained on historical student performance data.

-### Features
+### Features -

+- **Student Performance Prediction**: Students can enter their midsem scores for each subject, and predict their endsem percentage.

+- **Interactive Visualization**: The application provides an interactive line chart comparing actual and predicted scores for each subject.

 - **User Authentication**: Users can log in using their register number and password.
-- **Student Performance Prediction**: After logging in, students can enter their CIA and Mid Semester scores for each subject, and the application predicts their end result percentage.
-- **Interactive Visualization**: The application provides an interactive line chart comparing actual and predicted scores for each subject.

 ### Installation